 Our ability to continue to deliver the quality services you've come to expect and the key actions we plan to prioritise during the life of this Strategy is dependent on how well we address the financial pressures.
-We have made savings of £7m since 2010 and need to find at least a further £2m from our base budget (i.e. permanent savings) over the next four years.
+We have made ongoing savings of £7m since 2010 and need to find at least a further £2m from our base budget (i.e. permanent recurring savings) over the next four years.
 The way councils are funded is currently being fundamentally reviewed by Government, the outcome of this is as yet unknown and at present funding post 2020/21 is unclear.

 The Council has unanimously declared a Climate Emergency and has the ambition to be the first council to become carbon neutral, achieving internationally recognised UN Climate Neutral Status.
 Tackling the Emergency is at the heart of this Strategy and will underpin our approach to providing our services over the coming years.
 Affordable housing is desperately needed in the District.
-There are nearly 2,000 on the HomeChoice register.
+There are nearly 600 individuals with a housing need on the Homechoice Register.
 We have a Local Plan in place to provide the total number of homes required but we need to ensure that people can access those homes at a reasonable cost.
 We will put all our energies into securing land so that we can undertake an extensive social housing building programme.

-We recognise that although the District is by-andlarge an affluent area there are those who need our support whether because of illness, temporary unemployment or infirmity.
+We recognise that although the District is byand-large an affluent area there are those who need our support whether because of illness, temporary unemployment, infirmity or just events.
 The Government is rolling out its Universal Credit programme and this may cause financial difficulties for some of our residents.
 We have put in place a comprehensive support mechanism for our tenants and we will monitor and where necessary amend this support.

-The District will see its population grow from 137,700 in 2011 to 177,119 in 2029.
+The District will see its population grow to 177,000 in 2029.
 We will see expanding and new communities in the District.
-We will need to ensure that our services respond to this growth and that we use new technology to ensure that our service delivery is effective and efficient as possible.
+We will need to ensure that our services respond to this growth and that we use new technology to ensure that our service delivery is as effective and efficient as possible.